rsaunders33/Cleaning-Data_Course-Project/ReadMe.md

 The following outlined how the script works and provides instructions for running and recreating the tidy data output.

+##Objective of Script
+The purpose of the script is to piece together information regarding testing and training measured taken from a phone.
+The following is important to mention about the dataset.
+* Data collects the activity being performed
+* Data collects the subject id for the individual performing the action
+* Data collects 561 different measurements taken at a single point in time for each activity and subject
+* Multiple sets of measurements are taken for each activity and subject

+It is important to note that we are not using all of the data but are specifically looking for
+1. Only the mean() and std() measurements (a subset of the 561 measurements)
+2. Consolidating multiple sets of measurements into a single mean of measurements across each activity and subject (one row for each activity and subject)

+##Running the script

 ##Assumptions
 The script makes the following assumptions:
 * That the .zip file has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip